tandasat/blog/_drafts/2023-06-01-intel-vt-rp-with-examples---part-1-hlat.md

 ![](/blog/img/posts/2023-06-01/ept_paging.png)
 _(LA: linear address, GPA: guest physical address, PA: physical address)_

 Because a guest cannot tamper with this mechanism even with the kernel privileges, a hypervisor can use it to protect the OS kernel from a kernel-mode exploit by making sensitive kernel-mode code and data non-writable at the EPT level, for example.
-This way, even if an attacker gains arbitrary kernel-mode read and write primitives, she is unable to corrupt the sensitive code or data.
+This way, even if an attacker gains arbitrary kernel-mode read and write primitives, she cannot to corrupt the sensitive code or data.

-This diagram shows that code remains to be non-writable even if an attacker changes the permission in the guest paging structures.
+This diagram shows that code remains non-writable even if an attacker changes the permission in the guest paging structures.
 ![](/blog/img/posts/2023-06-01/hvci.png)

 Windows implements this idea as features called HyperVisor-protected Code Integrity (HVCI) and Kernel Data Protection (KDP).
 HVCI makes kernel-mode code non-writable, and KDP makes kernel-mode data non-writable through EPT.

 ### Bypassing KDP by the remapping attack

-KDP can be bypassed if an attacker has a arbitrary kernel-mode read and write primitive by remapping the protected LA onto another GPA that is still configured to be writable at the EPT-level.
+KDP can be bypassed if an attacker has an arbitrary kernel-mode read and write primitive by remapping the protected LA onto another GPA that is still configured to be writable at the EPT level.

-The below illustration shows permissions of sensitive data protected by KDP.
+The below illustration shows permissions for sensitive data protected by KDP.
 ![](/blog/img/posts/2023-06-01/kdp.png)

-As shown below, to modify contents of the sensitive data, an attacker can (1) create a copy of the data, (2) modify  contents of the copy, then (3) update the guest paging structures of the protected LA to point to the modified copy.
-With this, (4) when the protected LA is read, the modified contents are read instead, effectively bypassing KDP.
+As shown below, to modify the contents of the sensitive data, an attacker can (1) create a copy of the data, (2) modify the contents of the copy, then (3) update the guest paging structures of the protected LA to point to the modified copy.
+With this, (4) when the protected LA is read, the modified contents are read instead, bypassing KDP.
 This method is [called "remapping"](https://kvmforum2020.sched.com/event/eE4F) or page swapping.
 ![](/blog/img/posts/2023-06-01/remapping.png)

-This is a well understood limitation that is explicitly called out by Microsoft and further discussed [by](https://www.fortinet.com/blog/threat-research/driver-signature-enforcement-tampering) [several](https://datafarm-cybersecurity.medium.com/code-execution-against-windows-hvci-f617570e9df0) [others](https://lore.kernel.org/all/20230505152046.6575-1-mic@digikod.net/).
+This is a well-understood limitation that is explicitly called out by Microsoft and further discussed [by](https://www.fortinet.com/blog/threat-research/driver-signature-enforcement-tampering) [several](https://datafarm-cybersecurity.medium.com/code-execution-against-windows-hvci-f617570e9df0) [others](https://lore.kernel.org/all/20230505152046.6575-1-mic@digikod.net/).
 Here is the quote from the [Microsoft article introducing KDP](https://www.microsoft.com/en-us/security/blog/2020/07/08/introducing-kernel-data-protection-a-new-platform-security-technology-for-preventing-data-corruption/).
 > _KDP does not enforce how the virtual address range mapping a protected region is translated._

 ### Demo - making `ci!g_CiOptions` zero under KDP

+_(Skip this section if you have a good handle on the remapping attack)_

 Let us carry out the remapping attack and make `ci!g_CiOptions` zero.
-You can skip this section if you already have a good handle on the attack.

 Here is the outline of the demo:

 1. Locate a linear address, guest physical address, and a PTE for `ci!g_CiOptions`
 2. Confirm that `ci!g_CiOptions` is non-zero